folofse/androw/react-native-androw/README.md

 ### Manual installation

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`
-  - Add `import se.folof.RNAndrowPackage;` to the imports at the top of the file
+  - Add `import se.folof.androw.RNAndrowPackage;` to the imports at the top of the file
   - Add `new RNAndrowPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```